 \textbf{Heuristics of the proof.} The proof relies on Fr\"{o} hlich-Spencer multi-scale analysis ideas (\cite{FS}, \cite{FS1}), and we use the version developed in \cite{KMP} and \cite{M}.
 In the next few paragraphs we outline the scheme of the proof, and comment on some key ideas, avoiding most of consuming technical points.
 Our goal here is only to give a very schematic and approximate picture, postponing precise formulations (which tend to be quite involved) to later in the text.

 \textbf{The goal.} We look for an event of positive probability, whose occurrence implies not only the existence of an infinite open component, but also guarantees the presence of an oriented infinite open path.
 Essentially, we will construct such an event, and show that it has positive probability.
-Our key estimate will be: if $\beta >1$, we can find $ \delta >0$, $\delta^\prime <1$ and $p$ is sufficiently close to $1$, so that
+Our key estimate will be: if $\beta >1$, we can find $ \delta >0$, $\delta^\prime <1$ and $p$ sufficiently close to $1$, so that

-for $L=l_k$ as defined below ($k \ge 1$), $l_1$ being sufficiently large, and where $\nu$ stands for the product measure defined before.
-Further control for the dependent model leading to the result for $\mu^{f}_\kappa$ will come along the proof.
-We will have little control on how close to one $ p $ has to be (or, on how large $l_1$ we need).
+for $L=l_k$ as defined below and any $k \ge 1$, $l_1$ being sufficiently large, and where $\nu$ stands for the product measure defined before.
+We will have little control on how close to one $p $ has to be (or, equivalently, on how large we need $l_1$).

 \textbf{Scales.} We choose super-exponentially fast growing scales.
 Given $1<\alpha <2$, $l_{0}=1$ and $l_{1}$ an integer sufficiently large, let